 Although the basic elements are the same for each client, the initial documentation often differs in the table of contents and number of pages.
 This is due to the complexity of the project, which may require specifying additional requirements already at this stage - for example, the type of reports generated or forms needed.

-Each client will find the following information in their documentation:
+Each client will find the following information in its documentation:

 Process documentation

-When working with us, do not expect a multi-volume book with incomprehensible descriptions of processes and procedures.
+Do not expect from working with us a multi-volume book with incomprehensible descriptions of processes and procedures.
 In our work, the priority is good communication, and such a document would definitely not improve it.

 Instead, we use dedicated solutions that are confirmed with the client and allow for easy workflow.
 Jira or Linear allow us to easily present plans or estimates, Confluence and Miro are used to help with roadmapping, and we keep meeting notes on a shared drive so that no project knowledge is lost.
 It is important to note that the level of detail included in each type of documentation will vary depending on the needs of the project and the specific client.
 We believe that agile methodologies recognize the importance of documentation, but emphasize that it should be done in a lightweight and flexible manner.